jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
 = Dev =
+* Allow sessions to be loaded from new table in WooCommerce >= 2.5
 * Fix fatal error when something else destroys the users session

 = 1.15 =